Cheng-Lin-Li/MachineLearning/NeuralNetwork/README.md

 The result should print out whether the prediction is correct for “down” gesture, the prediction result and the accuracy of prediction.

 There are 184 training data sets in downgesture_train.list and 83 testing data sets in downgesture_test.list.
 The training data sets and testing data sets are PGM image, which is a special to present grayscale graphic image.

+#### Usage: python NeuralNetwork.py

+#### Input: A data file (downgesture_train.list) that contains 184 training data sets.
+A data file (downgesture_test.list) that contains 83 testing data sets.
+Both file names and rest of neural network parameters defined in the global variable section.
+It is easy task to modify the code and get those parameters dynamically load during program execution time.

 ## Data Structure